Cognitive Cardio Math

 When I taught ELA, my students worked on their 'partner daily language' which was my spin on the 'Daily Oral Language' we used when I first started teaching.

-This routine involved:
+This routine was:

 1. Students independently completed their own part of the task.